ppy/osu-wiki/news/2024/2024-06-19-osu-catch-world-cup-2024-semifinals-recap.md

 date: 2024-06-19 12:00:00 +0000
 ---

-The osu!catch World Cup Semi-Finals concluded, and we are down to the last 6 teams.
+The osu!catch World Cup semifinals concluded, and we are down to the last 6 teams.
 Let's summarise what went down last weekend!

 ![](/wiki/Tournaments/CWC/2024/img/cwc2024-banner.jpg)